Nginx Plus

 Use this dashboard to:

-- Understand the traffic distribution across servers, provide insights for resource planning by analyzing data volume and bytes served.
+- Understand the traffic distribution across servers, and provide insights for resource planning by analyzing data volume and bytes served.

 - Gain insights into originated traffic location by region.
 This can help you allocate compute resources to different regions according to their needs.